AraneaDev/accountant/docs/ledger-extract.md

 This method supports two modes of operation.

 ## Strict mode
-This is the default, when the `extract()` method is called without arguments.
+This is the default, when the `extract()` method is called with no arguments.

 In order to recreate an exact `Recordable` instance in this mode, **ALL** properties must be available in their original form and the `Ledger` cannot be tainted.